Cryptveil/100-days-of-python/README.md

 This challenge made me realize how much I like solving problems and how much I like coding.
 It was something I missed a lot.

 It also made me realize that ~~python fucking sucks lol~~ I would like to explore more languages in the future.

+Overall, super worth purchasing this course, it is very cheap for how much you get out of it.